 has an image path with sizes of a thumbnail, medium, and large.
 You can choose any size of the image as per your requirement.
 Print the $image

-variable and you will get all meta details about the image.
+variable and you will see all the meta details about the image.

 Add Image Field to Taxonomy without Plugin

-We have seen how to add an image field to the taxonomy through a plugin.
+We have seen how to add an image field to the taxonomy with a plugin.
 This approach is fine for a non-technical person.
-If you are a WordPress developer, then obviously you won’t want to use the plugin.
-Let’s do it programmatically.
+But if you are a WordPress developer then obviously you won’t use the plugin.
+You’ll go for coding which is always a better approach.

-To accomplish this task we need to use a few WordPress actions.
-First, we need to add an image field on the Category form.
-For this, add the code below to your functions.php
+Using a few WordPress actions you can easily accomplish this task.
+First, let’s add an image field on the Category form.
+For this, insert the code below to your functions.php

 file.